yegor256/blog/_drafts/_raii.md

 {% jb_picture_body %}

-The problem RAII is solving is obvious; check this code (I'm sure you know what [`Semaphore`](https://docs.oracle.com/javase/7/docs/api/java/util/concurrent/Semaphore.html) is and how it works in Java):
+The problem RAII is solving is obvious; have a look at this code (I'm sure you know what [`Semaphore`](https://docs.oracle.com/javase/7/docs/api/java/util/concurrent/Semaphore.html) is and how it works in Java):